North Orange County ROP courses

 >North Orange County ROP's Expected Results for Students>

 Traditional Classroom – Learning takes place in a classroom, lab, or shop setting with hands-on skills training using industry-standard equipment.
-Learn more about classroom locations.

-Community Classroom (CC) / Work-Based Learning – Learning takes place through a combination of classroom instruction and unpaid on-the-job training at businesses or agency sites.
+Community Classroom (CC) / Work-Based Learning – Learning takes place through a combination of traditional classroom instruction and unpaid on-the-job training at businesses or public agency sites.

 Cooperative Vocational Education (CVE) – Learning takes place through a combination of traditional classroom instruction and paid on-the-job training.
-Students enrolled in CVE courses must be employed in a related industry.
+Students enrolled in a CVE course must be employed in a related industry.